 Removing Speeding Tickets From Record

 Even if a driver successfully reduces the points on his driving record, the speeding ticket he originally received will still appear on his record.
 Therefore, the only way to remove the offense altogether is to fight the ticket in court.
 By doing so, the driver may be able to have the ticket dismissed altogether, which means it is removed from his record, or plead down the ticket to a lesser offense and have the points reduced to zero.

-Affect of Reduced Points on Insurance
+How Reduced Points Affect Insurance

 If you are successful in either removing the speeding ticket from your record or having the points reduced to zero, it is likely your insurance rates will not increase – in fact, unless it goes looking for it, your insurance company may never learn of the ticket at all.
 If your rates already went up, though, and you were expecting to see a rate reduction after your points are reduced – but you notice that your rates have not changed – it is possible your insurance company hasn't checked your driving record recently.
 Contact your insurance company and advise them of the point reduction to ensure you are receiving the maximum savings you are eligible for.

 - Cars Direct: Everything You Need to Know About Insurance Points

 - New York State: Speeding and Speed Limits, Frequently Asked Questions